Frequently Asked Questions

 Records from Baltimore City Archives

-The City Archives has care of thousands of maps and plats concerning street openings, closings, miscellaneous surveys, etc. Some of the material had been microfilmed in the '60s and the originals destroyed.
+The City Archives has care of thousands of maps, plats and other records of proceedings concerning street openings, closings, miscellaneous surveys, etc. Some of the material had been microfilmed in the '60s and the originals destroyed.
 We have taken as many of those plats as have been digitized (over 6,000) and incorporated them into our system, with geographic indexing, etc. In most cases, it is easier to find a relevant plat on our system than at the Archives.
-We now have an ongoing project to scan and index the records of the actual opening proceedings by the Commissioners for Opening Streets and their successors.
+We now have an ongoing project to scan and index the records of the actual opening and closing proceedings by the Commissioners for Opening Streets and their successors.
 These records are essential for determining the ownership and current status of streetbeds in Baltimore City.
 This is where that data is stored.

 17